Kristina01111000/Drws_site/README.md

 on mnday email him about the pdfs and if im emailing basit or if he is figure out how to word the third question better so they can understand
 - need to figure out how they measure the yin/yang section
+- also write out a formula for the 3rd graph, going from words to variables is probably hard for them b/c english is not their first language